GRech17/FilmGrabber/README.md

 navigate to desired installation directory and run "git clone https://github.com/GRech17/film-grabber.git".
 After that, while in the root directory of the project inside the terminal, run "npm i" to install all node packages needed for the application.
  ## Technology

-💽💽 Below is a list of technologies used to build this app.
+Below is a list of technologies used to build this app.
 <br />

  1. Node
  2. React
- 3. Apollo-server-express, apollo react hooks, apollo boost
+ 3. React DOM, React Router DOM
+ 4. Apollo-Server-Express, Apollo React Hooks, Apollo Boost
- 4. Express
+ 5. Express
- 5. GraphQL, graphql-tag
+ 6. GraphQL, Graphql-Tag
- 6. MongoDB
+ 7. MongoDB
- 7. If-env
+ 8. If-env
- 8. Bcrypt
+ 9. Bcrypt
- 9. JSON web token, JWT decode
+ 10. JSON web token, JWT decode
- 10. Mongoose
- 11. Apollo/react hooks
+ 11. Mongoose
- 12. apollo-boost
- 13. react bootstrap, react bootstrap icons
+ 12. react bootstrap, react bootstrap icons
- 14. Lodash
+ 13. Lodash
- 15. React dom
- 16. React router dom
- 17. Workbox (for service worker)
+ 14. Workbox (for service worker)

 ## Usage
-once installed invoke the application by running "npm start" from the command line of the project's root directory
+once installed with the npm dependencies, invoke the application by running "npm start" from the command line of the project's root directory
 <br />

 ## Credits